Mental Health Resources

 Answers to some of the most common questions I receive about how I work, what to expect, and how to know if it’s the right fit.

-I provide psychotherapy and assessment services in both French and English for children, adolescents, and adults.
+I also provide psychotherapy and assessment services in both French and English for children, adolescents, and adults.
 My primary areas of practice include trauma-related disorders and dissociation, attachment issues, parenting challenges, and peripartum disorders.
 I also conduct court-ordered parenting assessments under Section 30 of the Children’s Law Reform Act (formerly known as “Custody and Access” assessments).

 As of now, my waitlist for therapy is closed and I am not accepting new clients.